Traveling With Pets: Driving Safely With Pets

 Beyond the assorted tips I gave in my article, Driving Safely, there are other considerations inside the car.
 The foremost problem after misbehaving children is poor choices made by pet owners.

 I have seen everything from dogs hanging out the windows to riding in the driver's lap!
 Neither of these practices is a good idea.
 In fact, they are very bad ideas for more reasons than one.
+Several are actually illegal.

 It is not only dogs—cats can also cause major distractions to the driving process.